 - a) Represents investment in 99% share capital of a company registered in Bolivia.
-The company's share capital is divided into 99 shares of Bolivian Boliviano 100 each. - b) Represents investment in 99.48% share capital of a company registered in Colombia.
-The company's share capital is divided into 28,837 shares of Colombian Peso 10,000 each. - c) Represents investment in 99% share capital of a company registered in Mexico.
-The company's share capital is divided into 1 share of Mexican Peso 2,970 each. - d) Represents investment in 100% share capital of a company registered in Belgium, Europe.
-The company's share capital is divided into 100 shares of Euros 62 each. - e) Represents investment in 100% share capital of a company registered in South Africa.
-The company's share capital is divided into 100 shares of South African Rand 1 each. - f) Represents investment in 100% share capital of a company registered in Malaysia.
-The company's share capital is divided into 6 shares of Malaysian Ringgit 1 each. - g) Represents investment in 90% share capital of a company registered in Paraguay.
-The company's share capital is divided into 27 shares of Paraguayan Guarani 1,000,000 each. - h) Represents investment in 100% share capital of a company registered in Uruguay.
-The company's share capital is divided into 5 shares of Uruguayan Peso 75,000 each.
+The subsidiary company's share capital is divided into 100 shares of Bolivian Bolivian 100 each. - b) Represents investment in 99.48% share capital of a company registered in Colombia.
+The subsidiary company's share capital is divided into 28,837 shares of Colombian Peso 10,000 each. - c) Represents investment in 99.99% share capital of a company registered in Mexico.
+The subsidiary company's share capital is divided into 1 shares of Mexican Peso 9,312,570 each and 1 shares of Mexican Peso 30 each. - d) Represents investment in 100% share capital of a company registered in Belgium, Europe.
+The subsidiary company's share capital is divided into 100 shares of Euros 62 each paid up capital. - e) Represents investment in 100% share capital of a company registered in South Africa.
+The subsidiary company's share capital is divided into 100 shares of South African Rand 1 each. - f) Represents investment in 100% share capital of a company registered in Malaysia.
+The subsidiary company's share capital is divided into 6 shares of Malaysian Ringgit 1 each. - g) Represents investment in 90% share capital of a company registered in Paraguay.
+The subsidiary company's share capital is divided into 30 shares of Paraguayan Guarani 1,000,000 each. - h) Represents investment in 100% share capital of a company registered in Uruguay.
+The subsidiary company's share capital is divided into 5 shares of Uruguayan Peso 75,000 each.

-In the opinion of management, there was no impairment in respect of any of the above investments, hence carrying value of the investments as at 31 March 2016 approximates their net book value.
+In the opinion of management, there was no impairment in respect of any of the above investments, hence carrying value of the investments as at 31 March 2018 approximates their net book value.

-2015 US \$
+2018 2017 US \$ US S

-7. Share capital
+7. Share capital a

-Authorized, issued and paid up: 250 shares of AED 1,000 a (US \$ 1 @ AED 3.674)
+Authorized, issued and paid up: 2,586 shares of AED 1,000 (US \$ 1 @ AED 3.652)